MahgolGholampour/Xi_p-diagram/README.md

 # Xi_p
-'X' has a definition which exists here as an image in this project.'s'is the number of occupied sites and n_s is cluster number.
-Using some calculations, critical exponent gamma is obtained.
+'X' has a definition that exists here as an image in this project.'s' is the number of occupied sites and n_s is the cluster number.
+With some calculations, one can find critical exponent gamma.